SteeleBlockchainTechnology/obsidian/Documentation/White Paper.md

     - **Private and Public Sales**: 25% (with lock-up periods).
     - **Reserve**: 10% (for future partnerships and expansion).

-The token is minted using Cardano’s native token capabilities, ensuring seamless integration with the Cardano ecosystem and simplifying transactions without the need for smart contracts for basic operations.
+The token is minted using Solana’s native token capabilities, ensuring seamless integration with the Solana ecosystem and simplifying transactions without the need for smart contracts for basic operations.

 **Staking Mechanisms**

-- **Access Staking**: Users stake the native Cardano token to access premium features or agents (e.g., Vespucci Prime AI).
+- **Access Staking**: Users stake the native Solana token to access premium features or agents (e.g., Vespucci Prime AI).
 Staking is managed through the platform’s interface, with staked tokens held in a secure, non-custodial manner.
-- **Governance Staking**: Token holders stake the native Cardano token to participate in platform governance, with voting power proportional to the amount staked.
-Governance staking is separate from Cardano’s network staking and does not involve delegation to Cardano stake pools.
+- **Governance Staking**: Token holders stake the native Solana token to participate in platform governance, with voting power proportional to the amount staked.
+Governance staking is separate from Solana’s network staking and does not involve delegation to Solana validators.
-- **Creator Staking**: Developers stake the native Cardano token to list agents in the marketplace, ensuring quality through a reputation-based curation system.
+- **Creator Staking**: Developers stake the native Solana token to list agents in the marketplace, ensuring quality through a reputation-based curation system.

-While the token staking mechanisms are specific to the Vespucc.ai platform, users may also choose to delegate their tokens to Cardano stake pools for additional network rewards, though this is independent of platform staking.
+While the token staking mechanisms are specific to the Vespucc.ai platform, users may also choose to stake their tokens for Solana network rewards, though this is independent of platform staking.

 **Deflationary Model**

-- **Token Burning**: 1% of tokens spent on AI services are permanently burned by sending them to an unspendable address on the Cardano blockchain, reducing the total supply over time.
+- **Token Burning**: 1% of tokens spent on AI services are permanently burned by sending them to an unspendable address on the Solana blockchain, reducing the total supply over time.
 - **Buyback and Burn**: A portion of platform revenue is used to buy back tokens from the market and burn them, further decreasing the supply.
-This process is automated through Cardano’s blockchain, ensuring transparency.
+This process is automated through Solana’s blockchain, ensuring transparency.

-The deflationary model leverages Cardano’s efficient transaction processing and low fees, making the burning mechanism cost-effective and scalable.
+The deflationary model leverages Solana’s high-speed transaction processing and low fees, making the burning mechanism cost-effective and scalable.

 **Governance**

-- **Proposal System**: Token holders can submit and vote on proposals for protocol upgrades, agent approvals, and resource allocation using the native Cardano token.
+- **Proposal System**: Token holders can submit and vote on proposals for protocol upgrades, agent approvals, and resource allocation using the native Solana token.
 Governance is conducted through a decentralized voting system integrated with the platform.
 - **Quadratic Voting**: Ensures equitable governance by balancing influence between large and small token holders, fostering fair decision-making.

-While Vespucc.ai’s governance is independent, the platform may explore future integration with Cardano’s Catalyst voting system to align with broader ecosystem governance initiatives.
+While Vespucc.ai’s governance is independent, the platform may explore future integration with Solana’s ecosystem governance initiatives.

 **Additional Considerations**

-- **Multi-Chain AI Interactions**: Although the token operates exclusively on Cardano, the platform’s AI agents retain the ability to analyze transactions and interact with other blockchains (e.g., Ethereum, Binance Smart Chain), ensuring broad functionality.
+- **Multi-Chain AI Interactions**: Although the token operates exclusively on Solana, the platform’s AI agents retain the ability to analyze transactions and interact with other blockchains (e.g., Ethereum, Cardano), ensuring broad functionality.
-- **Cardano Ecosystem Benefits**: The token benefits from Cardano’s low transaction fees, fast settlement times, and robust security, providing a seamless experience for users and developers.
+- **Solana Ecosystem Benefits**: The token benefits from Solana’s high transaction throughput, fast settlement times, and robust security, providing a seamless experience for users and developers.

-This tokenomics model incentivizes long-term participation, aligns stakeholder interests, and supports the platform’s growth through a sustainable economic framework, while leveraging the advantages of the Cardano blockchain.
+This tokenomics model incentivizes long-term participation, aligns stakeholder interests, and supports the platform’s growth through a sustainable economic framework, while leveraging the advantages of the Solana blockchain.

+---

 ### Appendix G: Glossary

 **Overview**